sergiocollado/potpourri/Notes_on_linux.md

 **ifconfig** - presents the current network configuration

-normally ethernet intefaces are named as eth0,eth1... and wireless interfeaces as wlan0,wlan1... although nowadays, the diferent distros use to use the **Predictable Network inteface Device Names**
+normally ethernet intefaces are named as eth0, eth1... and wireless interfeaces as wlan0, wlan1... although nowadays, the different distros use to use the **Predictable Network inteface Device Names**

 https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/